 The library is easy to use as every shelf is well-labelled to indicate the subject or kind of books it contains.
 All fiction books are alphabetically arranged according to author’s last name.

-All Library computers have internet access and students can either save their work in the school server, USB devices or print if necessary from the centrally connected printer.
+All library computers have internet access and students can either save their work in the school server or on USB devices.
+Printing out of material is discouraged to conserve paper.

 ATLANTIC HALL E-LIBRARY SYSTEM

-In a technology driven world, Atlantic Hall is passionate about ensuring that our students are able to use new technologies properly.
+In a technology driven world, Atlantic Hall is passionate about ensuring that its students are able to use new technology properly.
 In addition to an extensive collections of periodical and digital media content, reference books, and scholarly journals, the library has computers which are available to all library users.

 Atlantic Hall seeks to consistently promote intellectual stimulations, using relevant and cutting edge technology.
 Plans are underway to renovate and extend the current library building.

-With the help of computers and other Internet technologies, we bring the most out of our e-resources by creating a search platform that provides access to the school’s library collection via one search box.
-With E-library system, students can quickly find content to complete research projects and other class assignments.
+With the help of computers and other technological resources, Atlantic Hall’s library brings the most out of its e-resources by creating a search platform that provides access to the school’s library collection via one search box.
+With the E-library system, students can quickly find content to complete research projects and other class assignments.
 Visit the school library at: https://ahalllibrary.librarika.com

-Atlantic Hall is in partnership with a global nonprofit organization called Wordreader which provides a platform, Booksmart, through which students of varying ages could access, download, and read choice free educational and inspiring e-books and listen to them.
+Atlantic Hall is in partnership with a global nonprofit organization called Wordreader which provides a platform, Booksmart, through which students of varying ages can access, download, and read free educational and inspiring e-books or listen to audio versions of them.
 The said ages are 3 to 5, 6 to 8 and 9 to 12 covering different categories, and the homepage reads ‘Keep Children Reading’.
 The objective behind this is to have a reading culture renaissance.

-There are available slots on the school’s timetable that allows students to have a quality reading time.
-To facilitate this, the Board provided tabs which are available in the library.
+There are available slots on the school’s timetable that allows students to have quality reading time.

-On a termly basis, students are assessed based on books they have read.
-Also, members of the Worldreader organization keep a tab on students’ commitment to reading and report same to Worldreader project managers who are on the staff of Atlantic Hall.
+Throughout the academic year, students are assessed based on books they have read.
+Also, members of the Worldreader organization keep a tab on students’ commitment to reading and report this information to the Worldreader project managers who are on the staff of Atlantic Hall.